tpolecat/tiny-world/README.md

 Monadic effect worlds for interacting safely with mutable data.

-There will be something here soon.
+This is trivial but useful.

+More here soon.
+For now see the examples in `src/test`.